 A "qualified LTCIP policy" must meet all relevant requirements of federal and state law.
 Qualified LTCIP policies are certified by the Wisconsin Office of the Commissioner of Insurance (OCI).
-A more detailed definition of a qualified LTCIP can be found at http://oci.wi.gov/srissues/ltpartnership.htm.

-OCI certification of the policy must be verified by assuring that the policy is listed on the OCI website, accessible via the following link:
+OCI certification of the policy must be verified by assuring that the policy is in the "Long-Term Care Insurance Partnership Program (LTCIP)" section of the Long-Term Care page on the OCI website.